MatthewCaseres/fetch-challenge/README.md

 ## Using the API

 The web server should start and be running and you can use the API that is appropriate for your docker host.
-I go to http://127.0.0.1/docs and use the swagger UI to test the API.
+I go to http://127.0.0.1/docs and use the swagger UI to verify that the web server is running.
 The API is `POST` on `/calculate`.

 ## Testing